zwjat/bentopdf/CCLA.md

 |           |                 |               |            |
 |           |                 |               |            |

 *Add additional rows as needed.
-To update this list, contact the Project Owner at contact@bentopdf.com*
+To update this list, contact the Project Owner at contact@pdfup.org*

 ---

-*This CLA is based on the Apache Corporate Contributor License Agreement and has been adapted for BentoPDF's dual licensing model.*
+*This CLA is based on the Apache Corporate Contributor License Agreement and has been adapted for pdfup's dual licensing model.*